HealthHackAu2019/Donate-a-Mole/wish_list.md

 ####Disclaimer when opening app
 This app is for research purposes only.
 It does not provide medical advice.
 If you have any concerns about your moles or any health issue please consult your General Practitioner or other healthcare professional.

+Notes from Melissa:

+What are the groups thoughts on the following:
+- should we have a guest and registered user (which may give us follow up opportunity if you think we need that) -should we have a page with the ABCDE of moles?
+- Flow: photo first, then tag ion body map
+- Do we need to be able to tell mole sizes? how to do that?
+- Can we reject (or do we need to) photos of poor quality?

+Also, do we need a full privacy policy, or can awe report something smaller and link to the DRC website- like this: